iampriyatam/piphone/README.md

 # piphone
-PiPhone Landing Plate Designed with plane CSS using flex and grid.
+PiPhone Landing Page Designed with plane CSS using flex and grid.